 When I was studying Anthropology at UC Berkeley twenty years ago (I am a late developer!) the archaeological evidence at the time was that Neanderthals were not capable of symbolic representation.
 How wrong we were to think our closest ancestors were knuckle-dragging brutes!
 And now two decades later there is Neanderthal art in Andalucia on my doorstep.

-This is a very recent discovery (February, 2018) using the latest dating techniques and when I read about it, John and I hurried to make an appointment and visit the cave which is near Ardales, just an hour from Los Castaños.
+This is a recent discovery (February, 2018) using the latest dating techniques and when I read about it, John and I hurried to make an appointment to visit the cave just an hour from Los Castaños.
 It is totally wonderful and I urge my guests to experience it.
+Official information here.

 I could rattle on and on about this but I know you won´t read it!
 Here´s a link to a recent article should you be interested in learning more.